-NEW Section 12-XXX-25.
+Sec.
+12-865-25.
 Marketing and Advertising Standards

-(a) Each licensee shall be responsible for the content and conduct of all advertising or marketing developed by, placed or disseminated on its behalf or to its benefit whether by the licensee, an employee or agent of the licensee, an affiliated entity or a third party pursuant to contract, regardless of whether the licensee participated directly in its preparation, placement or dissemination.
+(a) Each licensee shall be responsible for the content and conduct of all gaming related advertising or marketing developed by, placed or disseminated on its behalf or to its benefit whether by the licensee, an employee or agent of the licensee, an affiliated entity or a third party pursuant to contract, regardless of whether the licensee participated directly in its preparation, placement or dissemination.